 When a garage door is fitted inbetween a brickwork opening the measurements are much more critical than when fitted behind (inside) the garage opening as operating gear and springs will vary from one manufacturer to another meaning you cannot always just replace an old up and over with a new one with new gear as it may require a wider frame than the old one has.

 ALL Sectional Garage Doors are ordered by the internal dimensions of the steel fixing frame opening (also the opening size) and all sectional doors also have a steel framework surround for installation to the structural opening of the garage.
 There is no seperate fixing frame required, they fit directly to the brickwork opening.

-A sectional door will also open up into the garage a lot further on the horizontal rails than an up and over door so it is essential you have clear room at least the height of the door plus around 350 - 600mm (on average) into the garage.
+A sectional door will also retract into the garage a lot further on horizontal rails than any up and over door so it is essential you have clear room at least the height of the door plus around 350 - 600mm (on average) into the garage.

 Roller shutter doors are ordered by different dimension references depending on different manufacturers.
 BEWARE, some use the daylight opening size and others the overall size including the side guides, some also order the width by the curtain width only.
 Nearly all roller doors are made to order so take your time when ordering!

 Generally for a roller door you install the tracks and the support brackets for the curtain roll inside the garage opening for maximum use of space and in many cases because the average curtain roll size for a roller door is between 300 and 450mm it needs to go behind the lintel to maintain a sensible drive through height when open.

 Modern insulated roller shutters do not require a sub frame as the tracks fit directly to the garage structure.
 Insulated roller doors can fit inbetween a structural opening where as non insulated continuous curtain steel roller doors must fit behind a structure as the track guides are very different in construction and not designed to be seen externally.

 Roller Garage Door Manufacturers general rules of ordering sizes: